-- 2. Remove power to the system by performing one of the following tasks: - If you have a Sun Fire V1280 system, remove the four input power cables, AC0 through AC4 (FIGURE 1-3). - If you have a Netra 1280 system, open the external circuit breaker, which should have been set up for each external power source at installation. - 3.
+- 2. Remove power by removing the four input power cables, AC0 through AC4 (FIGURE 1-3). - 3.
 Make sure that the leveling feet are extended to the floor. - 4.
 Extend and lock the system cabinet stabilizer bar.

-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack can cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the system cabinet can cause the system cabinet to tip over.

-- Slide the system out of the system cabinet until the locking latches click.
+- 5. Slide the system out of the system cabinet until the locking latches click.
 See Section 3.1, "Sliding the System Out of the System Cabinet" on page 3-1. - 6.
 Open the front door. - 7.
-Attach a wrist strap or foot strap.
+Attach a wrist strap.
 Place a grounded ESD mat close to the system.
-See Section 2.7, "Antistatic Precautions" on page 2-7. - 8.
+See Section 2.8, "Antistatic Precautions" on page 2-6. - 8.
 Open the media bay access door.
-Loosen the latch screw (FIGURE 5-6).
+Loosen the latch screw (FIGURE 6-6).
 Release the latch and lift the cover.

-FIGURE 5-6 Opening the Media Bay Access Door
+FIGURE 6-6 Opening the Media Bay Access Door

-9. Remove the following cables from the IB_SSC assembly: hard disk drive power cable, SCSI data cable, SCC card reader cable, and DVD-ROM drive data/power cable (FIGURE 5-7).
+9. Disconnect the following cables from the IB_SSC assembly: disk drive power cable, SCSI data cable, SCC card reader cable, and DVD-ROM drive data/power cable (FIGURE 6-7).